Yeeldx/yeeldbox-devdocs/docs/getting-started/guides/how-to-understand-yveCRV.md

 ## What are the risks?

 - You have to determine the risks for yourself.
-- You are exposed to smart contract risk from Yeeldx vaults and Curve Finance.
+- You are exposed to smart contract risk from Yeeldx YeeldBoxes and Curve Finance.
 - yveCRV earns trading fees from trading that occurs on Curve Finance.
 If trading fees are lower than expected then your returns will be lower than expected.
 Trading volume data on Curve Finance is available from [Coingecko](https://www.coingecko.com/en/exchanges/curve#statistics).

 ## Is it true that I can earn even more rewards from Sushi and Pickle?